 To avoid phishing, you should always check before giving passwords and/or user names whether the website or link to which you are directed is actually identical to the respective supplier’s original site.
 You should be particularly suspicious if a supplier emails you to ask for details or to change passwords or credit card data.
 No reputable shop operator would ever ask their customers for such information in an email or by phone.

-You can also find more tips on how to be safe when shopping on the internet in our blog article “Shop safely online”.
+You can also find more tips on how to be safe when shopping on the internet in our blog article “Online fraud: how to recognize fake shops”.